gitlabhq/gitlabhq/doc/user/project/issues/issue_data_and_actions.md

 TIP: **Tip:**
-Posting "+1" as a comment in a thread spams all subscribed participants of that issue, clutters the discussion threads, and is not recommended.
+Posting "+1" as a comment in a thread spams all subscribed participants of that issue, clutters the threads, and is not recommended.
 Awarding an emoji is a way to let them know your reaction without spamming them.

 #### 21. Show all activity

-You can filter what is displayed in the issue history by clicking on **Show all activity** and selecting either **Show comments only**, which only shows discussions and hides updates to the issue, or **Show history only**, which hides discussions and only shows updates.
+You can filter what is displayed in the issue history by clicking on **Show all activity** and selecting either **Show comments only**, which only shows threads and hides updates to the issue, or **Show history only**, which hides threads and only shows updates.

 - You can mention a user or a group present in your GitLab instance with `@username` or `@groupname` and they will be notified via To-Do items